hyunkyu-Park/66DaysOfData/README.md

   Those are so challenging and I could think about the time complexity once again.
   ㆍEven though I didn't understand everything, I read the R&D article about Lightweight Deep Learning.
   I am going to summarize this article as soon as possible.

+__Day 20__

+ㆍI had a study meeting with AIQ members, and we discussed about Bayes rule and Naive Bayes classifier.
+The concept was not as difficult as I thought it would be.
+Because we tried to apply the theory with Covid 19 diagnosis, I guess.
+ After that, one of our member reviewed articles MIT Solan article - emotional AI explained and Financial Times article - How AI is getting an emotionally intelligent robot.
+Every topics were so fascinating such as 'Where does computer function?', 'What is emotion AI', 'Concerns'.
+ We conducted the company review in the third order.
+Company 'Affectiva' is a software company that builds artificial intelligence that understands human emotions, cognitive states, activities and the objects people use, by analyzing facial and vocal expressions.
+The company spun out of MIT Media Lab and created the new technology category of Artificial Emotional Intelligence.
+We scanned how they collect the whole data, discussed Business Scalability in automobile sector, Media field, and Biometric research.
+It was literally constructive time.
+Lastly, other member brought new topic for storytelling time.
+We talks about what would have happend if AI had been applied in Storytelling time.
+Today's topic was drug discovery through AI in the movie named 'The return'.